qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 First, let QGIS know about the polymorphic relations between the layers.
 This is done in :menuselection:`Project --> Properties...`.
-Open the :guilabel:`Relations` tab and click on the little down arrow next to the |signPlus|
+Open the :guilabel:`Relations` tab and click on the little down arrow next to the |symbologyAdd|
 :guilabel:`Add Relation` button, so you can select the :guilabel:`Add Polymorphic Relation` option from the newly appeared dropdown.